 Other "hidden" losses such as copper trace and internal battery resistances can account for an additional 5% to 10% efficiency degradation in portable systems.
 It is very important to include these "system" level losses during the design phase.
-The internal battery and fuse resistance losses can be minimized by making sure that $C{\rm IN}$ has adequate charge storage and very low ESR at the switching frequency.
-A 25W supply will typically require a minimum of $22\mu F$ to $47\mu F$ of capacitance having a maximum of $20m\Omega$ to $50m\Omega$ of ESR.
-The LTC3727LX-1 2-phase architecture typically halves this input capacitance requirement over competing solutions.
-Other losses, including Schottky diode conduction losses during dead-time and inductor core losses, generally account for less than 2% total additional loss.
+The internal battery and fuse resistance losses can be minimized by making sure that C{IN} has adequate charge storage and very low ESR at the switching frequency.
+A 25W supply will typically require a minimum of $20\mu F$ to $40\mu F$ of capacitance having a maximum of $20m\Omega$ to $50m\Omega$ of ESR.
+The LTC3727 2-phase architecture typically halves this input capacitance requirement over competing solutions.
+Other losses including Schottky conduction losses during dead-time and inductor core losses generally account for less than 2% total additional loss.